 How to Help a Dog Cool Down

 Along with plenty of cool water, the most important thing to do to keep a dog cool is to stay indoors or in the shade.
-If your air conditioning turns off an extra-hot day, go to the coolest area of the house you can, such as the basement.
+If your air conditioning turns off on an extra-hot day (and you can’t get it back on), go to the coolest area of the house you can, such as the basement.
 If possible, stay at a friend’s house until your air conditioning is restored.
-There are other ways you can relieve your dog from the heat by having dog cooling supplies on hand in advance:
+There are other ways you can relieve your dog from the heat by having dog cooling supplies on hand in advance, such as:

-- Cool cloths, which are made of chamois material, like those used to dry cars at a car wash.
-Put a moist chamois on your dog’s back without getting themtoo wet, take it off, and present them to the judge, who probably will only feel a tiny bit of dampness when going over the dog.
+- Cool cloths made of chamois, like those used to dry cars at a car wash.
+If this happens at a dog show, put a moist chamois on your dog’s back without getting them too wet, take it off, and present them to the judge, who probably will only feel a tiny bit of dampness when going over the dog.
 If you keep your cool cloth in a cooler, don’t put it directly into the ice.
 You don’t want to put anything ice-cold onto a dog, because that shrinks the blood vessels and actually generates more internal heat.

 - Cooling crate pad or a cold, wet towel that you can spread out for your dog to lie on.
-You can also have them stand on a damp towel to help the footpads release heat.
+You can also have them stand on a damp towel to help their paw pads release heat.

 - Spray bottle filled with cool water.
-Spray their underside that’s not exposed to the hot sun (such as the groin area, where the hair is less dense), the bottoms of their feet, and inside their mouth.
+Spray the underside of their body that’s not exposed to the hot sun (such as the groin area, where the hair is less dense), the bottoms of their feet, and inside their mouth.

 - Rectal thermometer with lubricant.
-Your dog’s temperature shouldn’t rise above 102.5, which is the high end of normal.
+Your dog’s temperature shouldn’t rise above 102.5 degrees Fahrenheit, which is the high end of normal.

-- Unflavored pediatric electrolyte solution for the dog to drink if he gets dehydrated.
+- Unflavored pediatric electrolyte solution for the dog to drink if they get dehydrated

 Signs of Heatstroke

 In spite of your best efforts, your dog could develop heatstroke.
 Here are the symptoms: